The-Foreigners/The-Foreigners.github.io/objectives.md

   - Mend statue of Lathander and give to Misha along with holy book.
   - Show her Ailla's letters.
   - Did she know of the troglodytes?
-  - Will she help with researching/defeating the Serpent Queen (fund with Orlane's treasure)?
+  - Will she help with researching/defeating the Snake Mother (fund with Orlane's treasure)?
     - Locate second looter's spoils; may contain Misha's holy emblem.
     - Where is the temple?
 We left trail blazes off the road south (Towards temple?).
     - Capture fanatic and determine cause of alteration: Detect Magic, Poison & Disease, or Evil.